fenago/katacoda-scenarios/apache-spark/apache-spark-install/steps/10/text.md

-As you can see from the screenshot above, we were able to access the value based on it’s key.
+As you can see from the screenshot above, we were able to access the value based on it's key.

 But if we try to access a value for a non existing key, an exception is thrown as shown in the screenshot.